jstarczewski/ReadingAssistant/README.md

 * implement rest of funcionalities
 * create tests
 * review patterns used during development find what I can do better

+## Now
+The development of the app is now paused due to another project I need to do, this app will serve as a project to learn application testing in Android.